fmqeisfeld/MATLAB_helmholtz_solver/README.md

 # MATLAB Helmholtz-Solver

 ## Description
-This Matlab script demonstrates an application for a simple 1D-Helmholtz-solver by means of the Transfer-Matrix method.
+This Matlab script demonstrates an application for a simple 1D-Helmholtz-solver for inhomogeneous media by means of the Transfer-Matrix method.
 Note: The code is not utilizing Matlab's vectorization capabilities to increase performance, since it served as prototype for a C-port.
 Its main purpose is to provide you an idea of how laser light of a specific wavelength, polarization und angle of incidence interacts with some material or several layers of differenct materials.